 I’m a learning scientist focused on building stronger, more equitable education institutions as they adapt to an evolving digital world.
-I engage in scholarly research, as well as organizational consulting and technical assistance.
+I engage in scholarly research, as well as organizational strategy and technical assistance.

 I specialize in the intersection of three areas:

 digital culture and learning

 organizational networks, collective action and institutional change